bookschool/org/div/notes/Physical Science/15 Light/15 Light.md

 ### F-Numbers
 Have you ever seen numbers such as F1.0, F1.4, or F2.8 on the LCD screen of a digital camera?
 These numbers are called f-numbers.
 F-numbers tell the size of the lens opening on the camera.
-The large the f-number is, the smaller the lens opening is.
+The larger the f-number is, the smaller the lens opening is.
 By changing the f-number, a photographer can change the amount of light the lens lets in.
 The table shows the amount of light let in (relative ability to gather light) for different f-numbers.